 With a focus on smoke, flavor and spice, this catering business offers many holiday specials including traditional favorites from an assortment of salads, sides and meat options with their best seller being the brisket.
 Another crowd favorite is the macaroni and cheese.

-In business for three years now, they are proud of the fusion created from their different yet similar cultures – McFadden’s family is from Belize while Mitchell hails from New Orleans.
+In business for three years now, they are proud of the fusion created from their different yet similar cultures – McFadden’s family is from Belize while Mitchell hails from New Orleans, Louisiana.
 Naturally, a New Orleans-style mirepoix finds its place here made with onions, bell peppers and garlic, creating a base for some of the sauces.